corda/corda-docs-portal/content/en/platform/corda/5.2/deploying-operating/deployment/deploying/_index.md

     type: Database
     storageId: "state-manager"
 ```
+Each state type must define its own user, even if state types share a database instance.

-Credentials must be specified for each worker and each state type, even if state types share a database instance.
+Credentials must be specified for each worker and each state type.
 For example:

 ```yaml
 workers: